Coppicing: History

 Evidence suggests that coppicing has been continuously practised since pre-history.
 Coppiced stems are characteristically curved at the base.
-This curve occurs as the competing stems grow out from the stool in the early stages of the cycle, then up toward the sky as the canopy closes.
+This curve occurs as the competing stems grow out from the stool in the early stages of the cycle, then up towards the sky as the canopy closes.
 The curve may allow the identification of coppice timber in archaeological sites.
 Timber in the Sweet Track in Somerset (built in the winter of 3807 and 3806 BCE) has been identified as coppiced Tilia species.

-Originally, the silvicultural system now called coppicing was practiced solely for small wood production.
+Originally, the silvicultural system now called coppicing was practised solely for small wood production.
 In German this is called Niederwald, which translates as low forest.
-Later on in Mediaeval times, farmers encouraged pigs to feed from acorns, and so some trees were allowed to grow bigger.
+Later on in medieval times, farmers encouraged pigs to feed from acorns, and so some trees were allowed to grow bigger.
 This different silvicultural system is called in English coppice with standards.
 In German this is called Mittelwald (middle forest).
-As modern forestry (Hochwald in German, which translates as High forest) seeks to harvest timber mechanically, and pigs are generally no longer fed from acorns, both systems have declined.
+As modern forestry (Hochwald in German, which translates as high forest) seeks to harvest timber mechanically, and pigs are generally no longer fed from acorns, both systems have declined.
 However, there are cultural and wildlife benefits from these two silvicultural systems, so both can be found where timber production or some other main forestry purpose (such as a protection forest against an avalanche) is not the sole management objective of the woodland.

+In the 16th and 17th centuries, the technology of charcoal iron production became widely established in England, continuing in some areas until the late 19th century.
+Charcoal once fuelled all metalworking (with evidence dating back many thousands of years) and other high temperature industrial processes (see white coal) but scarcity led to the eventual adoption of coal as the primary fuel.
+Decline in charcoal as an industrial fuel accelerated after the discovery of coke (coal heated in limited oxygen) in the 18th century and leading to a crash in UK charcoal production in the century thereafter.
+Notably, scarcity of charcoal for industrial processes actually led to the survival of large areas of woodland in the weald of Kent and the Sussexes as large areas of coppiced woodland were jealously guarded by Roman ironmasters and later by Medieval ironmasters.
+Charcoal hearths in woodlands are indications of ancient status (in context).